bensadeh/tailspin/README.md

 -p, --print                      Print the output to stdout -e, --exec='[CMD]'               Run command and view the output in a pager
-                                 (e.g. `tspin --exec 'kubectl logs -f pod_name'`) --config-path=[PATH]         Use the configuration file from the provided path --pager=[CUSTOM_PAGER]       Set a custom pager
+                                 (e.g. `tspin --exec 'kubectl logs -f pod_name'`) --theme=[PATH]               Use the theme file from the provided path --pager=[CUSTOM_PAGER]       Set a custom pager
                                  (e.g. `--pager="ov -f [FILE]"`)
     --highlight=[COLOR]:[WORDS]  Highlight the provided comma-separated words in the specified color